JuBiotech/MooViE/docs/source/intro.md

+MooViE is an easy-to-use tool to display multidimensional data with input-output semantics from all research domains.
-The Multi-objective optimization Visualization Engine (MooViE) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of the Forschungszentrum Jülich.
-MooViE is an easy-to-use tool to display multidimensional data from all research domains.
-Such data represents a mapping from multiple inputs to multiple outputs and is designed to study this mapping.
-MooViE comes with a simple graphical user interface (GUI) that allows the user to interactively change which data is displayed and configure the style.
+It is developed at the Institute of Bio- and Geosciences 1: Biotechnology (IBG-1) of the Forschungszentrum Jülich.
+MooViE supports researcher in studying the mapping of several inputs to several outputs in large multivariate data sets.
+MooViE comes with a simple graphical user interface (GUI) that allows the user to interactively filter the data and configure the style.
+For reproducibility and pipeline integration also a command line interface and an API are available.

 <p align="center">
   <img width="300" src="_images/red.png" />